 Payment of tuition and fees must be received by the payment due date indicated on the billing notification.
 An obligation to pay tuition and fees in full is incurred at the time the student enrolls in or adds a course(s).
 A student’s obligation to pay tuition and fees may be adjusted according to the schedule defined in the Comprehensive Fee Schedule whenever credit hours are dropped.
 Students who officially withdraw from a course after the defined refund period will not be entitled to a refund.
 Tuition will be refunded 100 percent for those courses which, at any time, are cancelled by the University.

-Exceptions to the Refund Policy (Non-military)
+Exceptions to the Refund Policy

-Exceptions to the Refund Policy (Military)
+Exceptions to the Refund Policy for Military

 Students serving in the National Guard or Reserves who are called to active duty or deployed during an academic term are entitled to receive a full refund for tuition and fees.
 Students who are drafted and must report for active duty during an academic term are entitled to receive a full refund of tuition and fees.
 All refunds are subject to submission of the Petition for Exception to Tuition Refund Policy for Dropping Courses form with a copy of official documentation to the Office of Financial Operations-Accounts Receivable.
-Students classified as civilians, but choose to assist in non-mandatory U.S. military related efforts, are not covered by this exception and will be subject to the University’s non-military refund policy.
+Students classified as civilians but who choose to assist in non-mandatory U.S. military related efforts are not covered by this exception and will be subject to the University’s non-military refund policy.
 Room and board charges will be prorated to the extent that services have been provided.

 Withdrawal and Refund for Students Using Military Tuition Assistance (TA)